 Of course, civilization is only part of the problem.
-Civilization, in conjunction with the dynamics Buddha pointed out, are at the root of the social troubles we have faced ever since the Agricultural Revolution.
+Civilization, in conjunction with the dynamics Buddha pointed out, is at the root of the social troubles we have faced ever since the Agricultural Revolution.
 Buddha identified deep-seated elements, actually common to all life, but especially troubling for humans.
-(See Buddha’s Truths Pertain To All Life.)
+(See Buddha’s Truths Pertain To All Life)

 These deep-seated elements will be either exasperated or ameliorated by circumstances, and circumstances now are much different from the time of Jesus and Buddha a few millennia ago.
 More importantly, circumstances now are vastly different from the several thousand millennia of human evolution leading up to the Agricultural Revolution and civilization.

 Now don’t get me wrong.
 I’m not suggesting that we abandon civilization and return to the trees — even if we could.
-My view is that we will manage our societal problems better once we critically analyze all aspects of society, and certainly, humanity’s forms of social organization are a foremost factor.
+My view is that we will manage our societal problems better once we deeply analyze all aspects of society.
+Certainly, humanity’s forms of social organization are a foremost factor.

 Analyze… Understand… Muddle through!

-Personally, I liken the significance of civilization’s impact on humanity to that of having a splinter.
+I liken the significance of civilization’s impact on humanity to that of having a splinter.
 As small as it is, it can totally ruin your day.
 Another example is asocial behavior.
 It only takes a few vandals, robbers, or terrorists in a population to make a whole community miserable.
-Small influences can have earth-shaking consequences, as can small changes in those influences — remember the Butterfly effect?
+Small influences can have earth-shaking consequences, as can small changes in those influences… remember chaos theory’s butterfly effect?